benkolera/talk-yesod/synopsis.markdown

 ### About Ben Kolera

 Ben is an experienced Perl, Java and Scala developer.
-His enthusiasm for Haskell causes him to dance at his desk, much to the amusement of his team at iseek.
 Ben is also a mad keen fitness fanatic, road cyclist and Muay Thai student who loves a physical challenge.
 Tough Mudder Brisbane 2013, anyone?
 In the future, Ben hopes to share his interest in functional programming through teaching, and we welcome his first steps in that direction at BFPG!

 ## Compile-time metaprogramming with Template Haskell